syncfusion-content/extension-docs/Extension/Blazor-Extension/Visual-Studio/template-studio.md

 **Server Application, Web Application, Progressive Application, ASP.NET Core Hosted Web Application, and ASP.NET Core Hosted with Progressive Web Application**

-1. login to your application using your Microsoft account
+1. Login to your application using your Microsoft account.

 2. Accept permission request of your Application.